Afoma/My-Hashnode-Blog-Posts/ckwy4iclc018469s1bs6t019x.md

 In the case of smart modules, the Hyperverse engineers create smart modules, which are composed of a smart contract, metadata, unit tests, and documentation, which could be an NFT marketplace module, and the front end engineers create the UI which will enable different users to interact with those decentralized applications (dapps) with their unique data.
 In the Hyperverse, this ability of different users with their own data to interact with the dapps built on smart modules is called "multi-tenancy".

-## How does this new understanding of the hyperverse relate to me?
+## Having had a good understanding of what the hyperverse is, what can I make out of it?

 First of all, what drew me into Web3 was Non-Fungible Tokens (NFTs).
-The story of people making money by selling pixelated art works in the NFT marketplace.
-However, interviewing so many people and reading up different articles widened my horizon of the many possibilities of NFTs apart from the sale of art works, and with this I could imagine how applicable it could be to the hyperverse.
+The story of people making money by selling pixelated artworks in the NFT marketplace.
+However, interviewing so many people and reading up different articles widened my horizon of the many possibilities of NFTs apart from the sale of artworks, and with this, I could imagine how applicable it could be to the hyperverse.

 ### NFT Search Engine Smart Module

 My learnings about potential use cases of NFTs have helped me to dream widely about what I would like to do on the hyperverse.

 I would love to build an NFT search smart module on the hyperverse.
-With this particular smart module, a search engine designed solely for the discovery of a particular type of NFT, be it art work NFTs, music NFTs, real estate NFTs, medical NFTs, ticketing NFTs, etc.
+With this particular smart module, a search engine is designed solely for the discovery of a particular type of NFT, be it art work NFTs, music NFTs, real estate NFTs, medical NFTs, ticketing NFTs, etc.

 My motivation for desiring to do this is to create a more streamlined experience for users on the NFT marketplace in order to serve a more enjoyable and efficient experience for users in the marketplace.